Power-Maverick/DataverseDevTools-VSCode/README.md

 **Matt Barbour** for explaining the authentication using MSAL/ADAL in Dataverse.

-[Mohsin Mirza](https://www.linkedin.com/in/mohsin-mirza-94210615/) for helping in creating POC & testing the final authentication using MSFT Login Prompt.

 [Magnus Gether Sørensen](https://www.linkedin.com/in/xrmwizard/) for helping in providing insights for XrmDefinitelyTyped.

 [Temmy Raharjo](https://www.linkedin.com/in/temmy-wahyu-raharjo/) for encouraging me to start using `pac cli command` to generate Plugin project.

-[Benedikt Bergmann](https://www.linkedin.com/in/benedikt-bergmann/) for helping with TypeScript project structure.

 ## ✍ Credits